Blue Collar TV

 Blue Collar TV is an American sketch comedy television series that aired on The WB from July 29, 2004 to July 26, 2006 starring Jeff Foxworthy, Bill Engvall, and Larry the Cable Guy.
 The show's humor dealt principally with contemporary American society, and especially hillbilly, redneck, and Southern stereotypes.
-The show was greenlighted on the heels of the success of the Blue Collar Comedy Tour, which the series' three lead actors toured with in the early to mid-2000s.
+The show was greenlighted on the heels of the success of the Blue Collar Comedy Tour, which the series' three lead actors toured with in the 2000's.
 It was created by Fax Bahr and Adam Small, in addition to J.P.
 Williams and Jeff Foxworthy.
-Blue collar is a U.S. phrase used to describe manual laborers, as opposed to white collar for office or professional workers.
+"Blue collar" is an American phrase used to describe manual laborers, as opposed to white collar for office or professional workers.

 Overview

 Unlike most sketch comedy programs, each episode of Blue Collar TV was generally centered on a theme, which Foxworthy revealed at the start of each episode.
 Themes included "Food", "Kids", and "Stupidity", among others, with Foxworthy generally performing a short comedic monologue based on the theme.
 Most sketches in each episode featured at least one of the three Blue Collar Comedy Tour veterans in an acting role (including almost all from the first season), but the second season saw more sketches featuring the six other cast members exclusively.